 Constanta dates back over 2,000 years, with a rich culture and history to discover.
 There are a handful of museums ranging from natural history, to folk art and the Romanian Navy.
 Also, no trip to Constanta can be complete without taking a proper selfie in from of the Casino!
 Known as Romania’s Monte Carlo, the casino is one of the most beautiful abandoned buildings in the world.
 To close out a beautiful sunny day, enjoy local shellfish and wine at Tomis Harbour while watching the sun set.

 Looking for where to stay in Constanta?
 I’d go for the handy location of Hotel Cherica.

 With thanks to fellow travel blogger Nicholas from Rambling Feet.

-In Brno, you’ll find a delightful Moravian city that isn’t overrun with tourists.
-A visit to Brno can form part of an extended trip that includes Vienna or Bratislava; a train whisks you to those cities in 100 minutes or less.
+Brno is a delightful Moravian city, not at all overrun with tourists.
+You can visit as part of an extended trip covering Vienna or Bratislava too.
+A train whisks you to those cities in 100 minutes or fewer.

 For much of the year, a large student population fills its streets.
 Every August, race fans attend the Czech Motorcycle Grand Prix at the nearby Masaryk circuit.
 Besides petrolheads, Brno is of considerable interest to wine enthusiasts.
 After all, it’s in the heart of the Czech Republic’s wine-growing region, so tours to vineyards are easy to arrange.
 Architecture buffs should not miss Villa Tugendhat, which was designed by the pioneering modern architect Ludwig Mies van der Rohe.
 Now a UNESCO world heritage site, booking a tour in advance is essential.